Course Outline

 - Overview of the VBA environment

-- Introduction to the VB Editor
+- VB Editor

-- Navigating with Project Explorer
+- Navigating the Project Explorer

 - Utilizing the Toolbox